ko-toss/wasted/README.md

 "The problem is that async causes switchMap to return an Observable of whatever you return.
 So you returned an `Observable<Observable<never>>` which then emitted an `Observable<never>` to your success callback." - https://stackoverflow.com/a/56148440 -

 #### Fix
-Don't directly pass `async` function to switchMap directly, always pass a normal function and return promise, iterable, observable, etc.
+Don't pass `async` function to switchMap directly, always pass a normal function and return promise, iterable, observable, etc.

 #### Reference
 https://stackoverflow.com/a/56148440